Guided Speaker Embedding: Method

 This enables the method to work with an arbitrary number of interference speakers.

 We also know that the information at frames in which the target speaker is inactive should not be carried to the speaker embedding calculation.
-We thus zero out the attention weight at the frames by using the target speaker's activity as a mask and re-normalize the attention weights in the intervals where the target speaker is active:
+For the calculation of $\vect{\mu}$ and $\vect{\sigma}$ to be used for $\vect{e}_t$, only frames in which the target speaker is active are used.
+We also zero out the attention weight at the frames by using the target speaker's activity as a mask and re-normalize the attention weights in the intervals where the target speaker is active:

 where $\oslash$ denotes the Hadamard division and $\lfloor\cdot\rceil$ is a rounding function.
 The updated attention weights are used for attentive statistics pooling in \autoref{eq:embed_mean}--\autoref{eq:embed_std}.